 —The Word, Vol. 1.
 The Appearance and Work of God.
 Christ Does the Work of Judgment With the Truth

 If people remain stuck in the Age of Grace, then they shall never be rid of their corrupt disposition, let alone know the inherent disposition of God.
 If people always live in the midst of an abundance of grace, but do not have the way of life that allows them to know God or to satisfy Him, then they will never truly gain Him in their belief in Him.
 This type of belief is pitiful indeed.
-When you have finished reading this book, when you have experienced each step of the work of God incarnate in the Age of Kingdom, you will feel that desires you have had for many years have finally been realized.
-You will feel that only now have you truly seen God face to face; only now have you gazed upon His countenance, heard His personal utterances, appreciated the wisdom of His work, and truly sensed how real and almighty He is.
+When you have finished reading this book, when you have experienced each step of the work of God incarnate in the Age of Kingdom, you will feel that the desires you have had for many years have finally been realized.
+You will feel that only now have you truly seen God face to face; only now have you gazed upon His countenance, heard His personal utterances, appreciated the wisdom of His work, and truly sensed how practical and almighty He is.
 You will feel that you have gained many things that people in times past had never seen nor possessed.
-At this time, you will clearly know what it is to believe in God, and what it is to conform to God’s will.
+At this time, you will clearly know what it is to believe in God, and what it is to align with God’s intentions.
 Of course, if you cling to views of the past, and reject or deny the fact of the second incarnation of God, then you will remain empty-handed, acquiring nothing, and ultimately you will be pronounced guilty of opposing God.
-Those who are able to obey the truth and submit to the work of God shall be claimed under the name of the second incarnate God—the Almighty.
+Those who are able to submit to the truth and submit to the work of God shall be claimed under the name of the second incarnate God—the Almighty.
 They will be able to accept God’s personal guidance, gaining more and higher truths, as well as real life.
 They shall behold the vision never seen before by people of the past: “And I turned to see the voice that spoke with me.
 And being turned, I saw seven golden candlesticks; And in the middle of the seven candlesticks one like to the Son of man, clothed with a garment down to the foot, and girt about the breasts with a golden girdle.
 His head and His hairs were white like wool, as white as snow; and His eyes were as a flame of fire; And His feet like to fine brass, as if they burned in a furnace; and His voice as the sound of many waters.
 And He had in His right hand seven stars: and out of His mouth went a sharp two edged sword: and His countenance was as the sun shines in its strength” (Revelation 1:12–16).
 This vision is the expression of God’s entire disposition, and the expression of His entire disposition is also the expression of the work of God in His present incarnation.
 In the torrents of chastisements and judgments, the Son of man expresses His inherent disposition by means of utterances, allowing all those who accept His chastisement and judgment to see the true face of the Son of man, which is a faithful depiction of the face of the Son of man seen by John.
 (Of course, all of this will be invisible to those who do not accept the work of God in the Age of Kingdom.)
 The true face of God cannot be fully articulated using human language, and so God uses the means by which He expresses His inherent disposition to show His true face to man.
 Which is to say that all those who have appreciated the inherent disposition of the Son of man have seen the true face of the Son of man, for God is too great and cannot be fully articulated using human language.
 Once man has experienced each step of God’s work in the Age of Kingdom, then he shall know the true meaning of John’s words when he spoke of the Son of man among the lampstands: “His head and His hairs were white like wool, as white as snow; and His eyes were as a flame of fire; And His feet like to fine brass, as if they burned in a furnace; and His voice as the sound of many waters.
 And He had in His right hand seven stars: and out of His mouth went a sharp two edged sword: and His countenance was as the sun shines in its strength.”
 At that time, you shall know beyond all doubt that this ordinary flesh that has said so much is undeniably the second incarnate God.
 Moreover, you shall truly sense how blessed you are, and feel yourself to be the most fortunate.
 Are you not willing to accept this blessing?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Preface